rchrzo/project_1/readMe.md

 (http://i.imgur.com/9BaFyHZ.png)

+5) One of the known bugs I'm having is trails not completely deleting from their corresponding Park, but only from the database.

 ###Moving Forward
 I have a laundry list of things I'd like to fix/accomplish moving forward, and I'm excited to work on them.